mnylc/mnylc.github.io/pages/code-of-conduct.md

 Private space can be reserved for you while you are at METRO.
 Please contact [info@metro.org](mailto:info@metro.org) ahead of time to make those arrangements.

 We work to ensure that METRO is a welcoming space for all.
 Please let a staff member know if you experience or witness any harassing behavior.
+If you believe anyone is in physical danger, please call 911 and then notify METRO staff.